malmaud/TensorFlow.jl/README.md

 ## Optional: Using a custom TensorFlow binary

-To build TensorFlow from source, or if you already have a TensorFlow binary that you wish to use, follow the instructions at https://malmaud.github.io/TensorFlow.jl/latest/build_from_source/.
+To build TensorFlow from source, or if you already have a TensorFlow binary that you wish to use, follow [these instructions](https://malmaud.github.io/TensorFlow.jl/latest/build_from_source.html).
 This is recommended by Google for maximum performance, and is currently needed for Mac OS X GPU support.

 For Linux users, a convenience script is included to use Docker to easily build the library.
 Just install docker and run `julia build_libtensorflow.so` from the "deps" directory of the TensorFlow.jl package.
 Note that this method may not link to all libraries available on the target system such as Intel MKL.